waldevski/website/content/publication/legendretron/index.md

 ---
-title: "Humanly Certifying Superhuman Classifiers"
+title: "LegendreTron: Uprising Proper Multiclass Loss Learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Qiongkai Xu
+- Kevin Lam
 - admin
+- Spiridon Penev
-- Chenchen Xu
+- Richard Nock

-date: "2023-05-16T00:00:00Z"
+date: "2023-01-27T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["3"]

 abstract: